draperlaboratory/VaderModularFuzzer/docs/distributed_fuzzing.md

 ```

 See [docs/configuration.md](configuration.md) for more information on each of the optional configuration values.

+### Tuning for Large Distributed Applications

+If you are configuring a large distributed fuzzing setup, you will likely need to set a few additional parameters.

+First, there are a number of parameters in your Tomcat configuration that may need to be adjusted.
+- *maxThreads*: This variable is in the tomcat installation directory, conf/server.xml.
+It specifies the maximum number of threads Tomcat can use.
+- *heap size*: If you are seeing out of memory errors, the heap size for the Java Virtual Machine (JVM) that Tomcat is running in will need to be increased.
+   - If you installed Tomcat as a service, then update the CATALINA_OPTS environment variable in `tomcat.service` within `/etc/systemd/system/`.
+   - If you installed Tomcat as a standalone executable, then in the Tomcat installation directory, create a bin/setenv.sh script, and add the following parameter:
+      ```bash
+      export CATALINA_OPTS=-Xms1024m -Xmx2048m;
+      ```
+   - In either case, increase the memory allocation until the heap errors resolve.
+You may need a heap that is 2GB or even 4GB.
+      - The first parameter -Xms is the intial heap size (1024MB in this case)
+      - The second parameter -Xmx is the maximum heap size (2048MB in this case)
+   - Tomcat will need to be restarted for the increased heap size to take effect.

+Secondly, there are a number of VMF configuration parameters that you may wish to adjust.

+- *vmfDistributed.taskingInitialRandomDelayMax*: this is disabled (-1) by default, but for large applications should be enabled (the recommended value in our `largeserverconfig.yaml` is 60000 milliseconds)
+- *ServerCorpusOutput.serverDelayTimeinSecs* - the default value is 30s.
+This parameter controls the minimum time that a VMF will wait between sending new test cases to the server.
+- *ServerCorpusOutput.serverDelayOverrideCount* - this is disabled (-1) by default, but if enabled, this parameter can force the ServerCorpusOutput module to send data more quickly than the serverDelayTimeinSecs if a large number of test cases have accumulated already.
+This is useful if the size of the test case zip file is a problem for the server (particular in the initial phases of fuzzing, when there are a lot of findings).

+See [docs/coremodules/core_modules_readme.md](coremodules/core_modules_readme.md) for more information on each of the optional configuration values for the distributed fuzzing modules.

 ## Starting VMF Fuzzers
 To start each VMF fuzzer, use the following command, providing a server configuration file that contains the correct `serverURL`.